 The Berlin Interpretation

 The 2008 International Roguelike Development Conference produced a definition of the roguelike genre called the "Berlin Interpretation".
-It put forth the games ADOM, Angband, Dungeon Crawl, Nethack, and Rogue as the canon of the genre, and listed a set of criteria to be used to determine to which degree a game fit within Roguelike genre.
+It put forth the games ADOM, Angband, Dungeon Crawl, Nethack, and Rogue as the canon of the genre, and listed a set of criteria to be used to determine to which degree a game fit within the roguelike genre.

 High value factors